-The Fund's maximum credit risk exposure at the reporting date is represented by the respective carrying amounts of the financial assets in the statement of financial position.
+The Fund's maximum credit risk exposure at the reporting date is represented by the respective carrying amounts of the relevant financial assets in the statement of financial position.

-Balances due from brokers (included within due from related parties)
+Balances due from brokers

 Balances due from brokers result from margin accounts and sale transactions awaiting settlement.
 Credit risk relating to unsettled transactions is considered small due to the short settlement period involved and the reputable brokers engaged by the Fund Manager.
-The Fund Manager monitors the internal controls, credit ratings and financial position of the brokers on a quarterly basis.
+The Fund Manager monitors the controls and financial position of the brokers on a quarterly basis.

 Majority of the Fund's transactions for sale and purchase of securities are made through Abu Dhabi Financial Services LLC ("ADFS") which is a subsidiary of the Fund Manager.
-(Refer note 7)
+(Refer note 7.)